Robert Downey Jr.: 1996–2001: Addiction-related setbacks and Ally McBeal

 In April 2001, while on parole, Downey was found wandering barefoot in Culver City by a Los Angeles police officer.
 He was arrested on suspicion of being under the influence of drugs but was released a few hours later, even though tests confirmed the presence of cocaine in his system.
 After the arrest, the producers of Ally McBeal ordered last-minute rewrites and reshoots before dismissing him from the series, despite his character having boosted the show's ratings.
 In July 2001, Downey pleaded no contest to the Palm Springs charges, avoiding jail time.
-Instead, he was ordered into drug rehabilitation and sentenced to three years of probation under California Proposition 36, which had been enacted the previous year to direct nonviolent drug offenders toward treatment rather than prison.
-He spent a year in a court-mandated rehabilitation facility.
+Instead, he was ordered into drug rehabilitation and sentenced to three years of probation under California Proposition 36, which had been enacted to direct nonviolent drug offenders toward treatment rather than prison.
+He spent a year in Wavelengths International, a court-mandated rehabilitation facility.
 By this time Downey was homeless, considered too great an insurance risk to be employable, and facing bankruptcy.

-In a December 2000, Downey's stepmother, Rosemary, told author Alex Tresnlowski of People that Downey had been diagnosed with bipolar disorder "a few years ago", adding that this was "the reason he has a hard time staying sober.
-What hasn't been tried is medication and intensive psychotherapy".
-Los Angeles psychiatrist Dr. Manijeh Nikakhtar said she had received a letter from Downey in 1999 during his incarceration at Corcoran II, asking for advice regarding his condition.
-She stated that "no one had done a complete [psychiatric] evaluation [on him] [...]
-I asked him flat out if he thought he was bipolar, and he said, 'Oh yeah.
-There are times I spend a lot of money and I'm hyperactive, and there are other times I’m down.'"